gentianlloshi/kuranifisnikapp/Search_Implementation.md

 ---
 ## 11. Caching & Persistence Strategy
 - Verse objects cached in `_verseCache` keyed by verseKey for quick retrieval after ranking.
-- Index snapshot persistence implemented (v2): JSON `{version, index, verses, createdAt, nextSurah}` stored in app documents; fast‑path load and partial resume.
+- Index snapshot persistence implemented (v2): JSON `{version, dataVersion, index, verses, createdAt, nextSurah}` stored in app documents. `dataVersion` is a lightweight corpus hash derived from asset bytes.
+On startup we attempt a fast-path load; if the hash mismatches, we rebuild off-main and overwrite the snapshot.

 ---
 ## 12. Pagination Interaction